 Path Selection Policy¶

-- App Identifications - L3/L4 application identification and categorization with user configurable custom App Identifications.
+Traffic & App Identifications: L3/L4 application identifications and categorization with user configurable custom App Identifications.

 Policies, Rules and Traffic classification¶

-The Path Selection Policies page below shows multiple policies.
-Each policy provides installation status information as well as actions to:
+Path Selection Policies page shown below contains multiple example policies.
+Policy page provides installation status of policies as well as actions to:

-- Filter and display all devices installed with a given policy
+Filter and display all devices installed per specific policy

-Each policy contains rules in which users can specify ‘application based routing’.
-Every new policy has a “Default” single disabled rule, with the purpose to match all traffic that is not matched by another high priority rule.
-This rule is disabled by default, the purpose of this rule will be explained later in this document.
+Each policy contains rules in which users can configure application based routing parameters.
+Every new policy has a “Default” single rule which is disabled by default, with the purpose to match all traffic that is not matched by other higher priority rules.

 Rules and Traffic Classification¶